A. G. Noorani

-Abdul Ghafoor Majeed Noorani, known popularly as A. G. Noorani (born 16 September 1930), is a lawyer in India and political commentator.
-He has practised as an advocate in the Supreme Court of India and in the Bombay High Court.
+Abdul Ghafoor Majeed Noorani (16 September 1930 – 29 August 2024), better known as A. G. Noorani, was an Indian scholar, lawyer and political commentator.
+He practised as an advocate in the Supreme Court of India and in the Bombay High Court.

 Early life and education

-Noorani was born in Bombay (now Mumbai) in 1930.
+Noorani was born in Bombay (now Mumbai) on 16 September 1930.
 He attended a Jesuit school, St. Mary's, and got his law degree from Government Law College, Mumbai.

 Career

-His columns have appeared in various publications, including Hindustan Times, The Hindu, Dawn, The Statesman, Frontline, Economic and Political Weekly and Dainik Bhaskar.
+Noorani's columns have appeared in various publications, including Hindustan Times, The Hindu, Dawn, The Statesman, Frontline, Economic and Political Weekly and Dainik Bhaskar.

 He is the author of a number of books including: The Kashmir Question, Badruddin Tyabji Ministers' Misconduct, Brezhnev's Plan for Asian Security, The Presidential System, The Trial of Bhagat Singh, Constitutional Questions in India and The RSS and the BJP: A Division of Labour (LeftWord Books, 2000).
-He has also authored the biographies of Badruddin Tyabji and Dr Zakir Hussain.
+He has also authored the biographies of Badruddin Tyabji and Dr. Zakir Husain.

-He has defended Sheikh Abdullah of Kashmir during his long period of detention.
-He appeared in the Bombay High Court for former Tamil Nadu Chief Minister Karunanidhi against the latter's main political rival J. Jayalalitha.
+Noorani defended Sheikh Abdullah of Kashmir during his long period of detention.
+He appeared in the Bombay High Court for former Tamil Nadu Chief Minister Karunanidhi against the latter's main political rival J. Jayalalithaa.

+Death

+Noorani died in Mumbai on 29 August 2024, at the age of 93.
+His death was widely mourned and in Kashmir, his loss was felt personal.
+Mirwaiz Umar Farooq and several other prominent figures from Kashmir mourned his death.